Maryland corrections head discusses prison staffing concerns

 Since December 2018, he said, correctional officer salaries have increased 9.5%, including a 4% increase in the start of the last fiscal year.
 He said the starting salary now is $44,691.
 He also said the state is offering a $5,000 hiring bonus.

-“This makes us more competitive with local jurisdictions, surround states and national trends,” Green said.
+“This makes us more competitive with local jurisdictions, surrounding states and national trends,” Green said.

 Last year, the department hired 600 new employees, and 267 of them were correctional officers, he said.